Graphing Linear Equations: A Visual Journey

 !Graph 1 !Graph 2

-Here’s what we observe:
+Here's what we observed:

 • As we move right on the graph, the (x) value increases.